g-chauvel/zuul-jobs/roles/build-python-release/README.rst

 .. zuul:rolevar:: release_python
    :default: python

    The python interpreter to use.
-Set it to "python3" to use python 3, for example.
+Defaults to "python".

 .. zuul:rolevar:: bdist_wheel_xargs
    :default: ''